OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/index.rst

 Install OpenMDAO Using pip
 ++++++++++++++++++++++++++

-Finally, do this:
+From your activated environment, from the top level of the OpenMDAO repository, you'll want to pip install OpenMDAO into your environment

 ::
-    pip install -e openmdao .
+    pip install -e .

 =======
 Testing
 =======

-You can test using any python test framework from the openmdao level of the repository
+You can test using any python test framework, e.g. `unittest`, `nosetest`.

-e.g. `nosetest`